-The time I spent there allowed me to get to know some people who are doing great work in healthy living that causes less harm to nature.
 Here is a list of some of the people I got to know on my journey:

-The owner of the first hostel I stayed in in Kodaikanal introduced me to his favorite ‘sourdough bread’, A slice of it was enough to make me fall in love.
+George’s Gourmet Kitchen: The owner of the first hostel I stayed in in Kodaikanal introduced me to his favorite ‘sourdough bread’, A slice of it was enough to make me fall in love.
 No trip to town was complete without a loaf of this dense, filling, and healthy bread.
 The shelf life of 15 days was an added advantage that suited my backpackers’ life.

-George has a range of organic products like plum jam, stone ground mustard, pasta sauces, Biscotties, homemade cookies, marmalades, sauces etc. I always had at least one of his products in my room so of course I was excited to meet the person behind the name – George’s Gourmet kitchen.
+George has a range of organic products like plum jam, stone ground mustard, pasta sauces, Biscotties, homemade cookies, marmalades, sauces, etc. I always had at least one of his products in my room so of course I was excited to meet the person behind the name – George’s Gourmet kitchen.

-Vera is an artist and I was blessed to have been invited in her studio once and thereby getting a peek into her magic world.
-The inspiring story behind some of her popular work had me and friends spellbound.
+KSPCA: Vera is an artist and I was blessed to have been invited in her studio once and thereby getting a peek into her magic world.
+The inspiring story behind some of her popular work had me and my friends spellbound.